software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

   private MessageRepository messageRepository;

   @GetMapping("")
-  public List<Message> getMessages() {
+  public List<Message> getAllMessages() {
     return messageRepository.findAll();
   }
 }
 ```

 The `@RestController` annotation on the `MessageRestController` class specifies that each method of the controller class produces a JSON response.
 Instead of returning the name of the Thymeleaf template, we can directly return Java objects.
-For example the `getMessages` method returns a list of `Message` objects.
+For example the `getAllMessages` method returns a list of `Message` objects.
 If we open the page <http://localhost:8080/api/messages> in a web browser we should see this list.

 By using JSON as the data representation format we can separate the _client_ (the user interface application) from the server.
 This allows as to implement many different kinds of client applications with different programming languages.
 This separation of server and client is one of the corner stones of the _the REST architectural style_.